Tom Brady Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Season Stats

-- He's added 53 rushing yards on 18 carries and one rushing touchdown, averaging 4.8 yards per game.
+- He's also helped out on the ground, with 53 rushing yards (4.8 ypg) on 18 carries with one rushing touchdown.

-- The Buccaneers have thrown the ball in 65.4% of their plays from scrimmage this year while staying on the ground 34.6% of the time.
-This offensive attack ranks second in the NFL in points scored.
+- The Buccaneers have run 65.4% passing plays and 34.6% rushing plays this season.
+They rank second in the NFL in scoring.

-- Brady accounts for 60.4% of his team's red zone plays, with 90 of his 457 pass attempts coming from inside the opponent's 20-yard line.
+- Brady has attempted 90 of his 457 passes in the red zone, accounting for 60.4% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Falcons.